29jitender/Spotlight/README.md

 ### enableDismissAfterShown(boolean)
 Dismiss spotlight on touch outside after spotlight is completely visible

+### showAlways(boolean)
+To show spotlight everytime when user opens the same screen.

 # Configuration Method
 ```java
 //Create global config instance to reuse it